No more 3.5/Pathfinder

 AD&D 1st Edition/OSRIC

 My favorite of them all.
 Like an AK-47, this system has stood against the tests of time and continues to rely on its class and style.
-Drawing upon the greats of pulp fantasy literature and real world mythology, 1st Edition D&D is all about true, high adventure, allowing players to take many approaches to the adventure, from gritty dungeon exploring to kingdom-building and political intrigue.
-What is more, it’s easily customizable and I have successfully used it to create a wide array of campaigns that incorporated everything from sticks and stones to space ships.
+Drawing upon the greats of pulp fantasy literature and real world mythology, 1st Edition D&D is dynamic and powerful, allowing players to take many approaches to the adventure, from gritty dungeon exploring to kingdom-building and political intrigue.
+It's easily customizable and I have successfully used it to create a wide array of campaigns that incorporated everything from sticks and stones to space ships.

 AD&D 2nd Edition